CloudyUnity/High5ive/Docs/Docs.md

     Contains files that shouldn't be updated, e.g. individual scratch files
 - README.md
     Contains team information, coding standard, information standards, and an approximate responsibility list
-- sketch.properties
-    Points to the main (shouldn't be required if the folder name matches)

 - Concept Sketches
     Brilliantly drawn outlines of what the various screens in the program should look like
 - data
-    - Fonts
     - Images
         Mostly just 3D related textures and maps in there right now
     - Preprocessed Data